 Any deficit is to be covered by pro rata transfer from the ownerless capital, including the gift fund and any owner capital in excess of that stipulated in the articles of association, including the dividend equalisation fund.
-Any deficit not so covered will be covered by pro rata transfer from the EC premium account and the compensation fund, thereafter by reduction of the EC capital stipulated in the articles of association.
+Deficit that is still not covered will be so by pro rata transfer from the EC premium account and compensation fund, thereafter by reduction of the EC capital stipulated in the articles of association.